1. Introduction to SOPS

 Click to get the full-res PDF.

-Emphasis on the text editor, encryption, and automation.
+Emphasis on file editor, encryption, and automation.

 Typically, when you want to encrypt a text file, this is what you do: